-In the TIFF representation of the 3-layer MRC model, each page is represented by a single IFD, called the Primary IFD, that represents the Mask layer (unless the Foreground or Background is the single layer present), and a set of child IFDs that are referenced through the SubIFDs extension field [TTN1].
-To distinguish MRC-specific

-SubIFDs from other SubIFDs, the NewSubFileType field MUST have Bit 4 ON, indicating an MRC-related IFD.
+In the TIFF representation of the 3-layer MRC model, each page is represented by a single IFD, called the Primary IFD.
+The nextIFD offset associated with a Primary IFD will point to the Primary IFD of the next page.
+If the page consists of a single layer, then the Primary IFD represents that layer.
+If more than one layer is present, the Primary IFD represents the Mask layer and the other layers are represented by a set of child IFDs that are referenced through the SubIFD extension field [TTN1] of the Primary IFD.
+To distinguish MRC-specific SubIFDs from other SubIFDs, the NewSubFileType field MUST have Bit 4 ON, indicating an MRC-related IFD.
 A new ImageLayer field is also introduced that consists of two values that identify the layer (Foreground, Background, or Mask) and the order within the layer (first, second, ... image of the layer); see Section 8.2.3.